acquia/blt/docs/tech-architect/deploy.rst

 ``blt/blt.yml``.
 You may also set it as an environmental variable ``SLACK_WEBHOOK_URL``.

-For more information, see the `Acquia Cloud Hooks Slack example
+For more information, see the `Cloud Platform Hooks Slack example
 <https://github.com/acquia/cloud-hooks/tree/master/samples/slack>`__.

 ..
 Next review date 20200422